lane-willis/notes/cgcs-staff-information/continuity/onboarding-manual.md

 The tools we currently use in the CGCS are Todoist, HubSpot, WordPress, GitHub, WorkFlowy, Nextcloud, Greenshades, CampusNet, and PowerCampus.
 See below for a short description of each one and links to these tools in greater detail.

 ### Todoist
+Todoist is a task management software that the CGCS uses to designate and organize tasks.
+For features and more information about todoist [click here.](https://todoist.com/features) You can create your own login and profile for free!
+It is easy to use, intuitive, and has great features.
+If you don't have a task manager, I would recommend this one to you!

 ### HubSpot
+HubSpot is a software that connects a team's marketing and sales tools to a CRM Database. **[Click here](https://knowledge.hubspot.com/get-started)** for a link to HubSpot's knowledge base to get started.
+HubSpot has an incredible knowledge base themselves that enables people to seek out answers easily.
+Be sure to make use of this material!
+HubSpot is broken down into five areas: Marketing, Sales, Service, Operations, and CMS.
+These five areas designate different features and are interconnected when it comes to usage.
+There are also four levels that a team can purchase: free, starter, professional, and enterprise.
+This is for each of the five areas above, so there are many different ways one can utilize HubSpot.
+Our current plan includes the free version of service, operations, and CMS, the starter version of marketing, and the enterprise version of sales.

+### What is a CRM database?
+CRM stands for customer relationship management.
+A CRM database is a database that holds information on customers that helps organizations manage and analyze customer interactions and data.
+A CRM typically compiles customer data across different points of contact between the customer and organization.
+These might include phone calls, texts, emails, or meetings.

+### What are we using a CRM for?
+Here in the CGCS, our customers are students and the organization is the Center, as well as the school.
+We are utilizing HubSpot's CRM to capture student data, especially a student's interactions with the CGCS.
+Since the CGCS is seeking to provide aid to a student in ministry preparation and calling, it is important for us to know the kind of information we have given to a student when going into a meeting.

 ### WordPress